 ●Beyond the Basics topic (see "Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)")

 ●Dyspepsia is defined as one or more of the following symptoms: postprandial fullness, early satiation, epigastric pain, or burning.
 Approximately 25 percent of patients with dyspepsia are found to have an underlying organic disease on diagnostic evaluation (table 1).
 However, approximately 75 percent of patients have functional (idiopathic or nonulcer) dyspepsia.

-●A detailed history, physical examination, and laboratory studies are necessary to narrow the differential diagnosis, identify gastroesophageal reflux disease (GERD) and nonsteroidal anti-inflammatory drug (NSAID)-induced dyspepsia, and patients with alarm features (table 2).
+●A detailed history, physical examination, and laboratory studies are necessary to determine the underlying etiology and identify alarm features that may warrant additional evaluation (table 2).

 ●The approach to and extent of diagnostic evaluation of a patient with dyspepsia is based on the presence or absence of alarm features, patient age, and the prevalence of H. pylori infection (table 2 and algorithm 1).

 •Patients ≥60 years of age with dyspepsia should undergo an upper endoscopy.
 Most patients with a normal upper endoscopy and routine laboratory tests have functional dyspepsia.
 However, additional evaluation may be required based on symptoms (eg, abdominal imaging with an ultrasound or computed tomography scan in patients with concurrent jaundice or pain suggestive of a biliary/pancreatic source).